 Renogy E.Flex5 Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Charge Interruption Recovery

-Its small size became the E.Flex5 panel's main drawback in terms of its ability to hold a charge in less than ideal conditions.
-The panel charged our battery 2% in its period of full sun exposure, but then failed to return to a charging state after being shaded for only a few seconds.
-The external battery did not charge at all after the panel was shaded, unlike other, larger capacity panels, like the Instapark Mercury 10W, which was able to hold a charge even when the sun was not gracing the surface of all of its panels.
+Its small size became the E.Flex5 panel's main drawback regarding its ability to hold a charge in less than ideal conditions.
+The panel charged our battery 2% in its period of full sun exposure but then failed to return to a charging state after being shaded for only a few seconds.
+The external battery did not charge at all after the panel was shaded, unlike other, larger capacity panels which were often able to hold a charge even when the sun was not gracing the surface of all of its panels.

 Multiple Device Charging Speed

 This panel is too small to effectively charge multiple devices.
 Its simplified design has one USB port on the backside of the panel and no storage for cords, etc., which is a downside.

 Its simple design makes it a durable option since there are no extra parts to break off or wear out.
 The downside is the solar cells are always exposed since it does not have the same fold-up design that the other panels in the review do.
 We did not encounter any excess wear during testing, and its hard panel clipboard-like design makes it surprisingly solid.

 The panels have a coating on them that also protects them from scratches, weather, and general wear and tear, which is nice because the panel is so small and light it easily slides into a messenger bag or a backpack for an overnight trip.
 Scratches and scuff marks will inevitably appear on these panels after some time, but this award winner proved to be incredibly resilient for such a delicate-looking accessory.